Credit Assignment in Neural Networks through Deep Feedback Control: Learning theory

 \section{Learning theory}

 To understand how DFC optimizes the feedforward mapping \eqref{eq:feedforward_equilibrium} on a given loss function, we link the weight updates \eqref{eq:W_dynamics} to mathematical optimization theory.
 We start by showing that DFC dynamically inverts the output error to the hidden layers (Section \ref{sec:dynamical_inversion}), which we link to GN optimization under flexible constraints on the feedback weights $Q_i$ and on layer activations (Section \ref{sec:gn_optimization}).
-In Section \ref{sec:minimum_norm_updates}, we relax some of these constraints, and show that DFC still does principled optimization by using \textit{minimum-norm} updates for $W_i$.
+In Section \ref{sec:minimum_norm_updates}, we relax some of these constraints, and show that DFC still does principled optimization by using \textit{minimum norm} (MN) updates for $W_i$.
 During this learning theory section, we assume stable dynamics, which we investigate in more detail in Section \ref{sec:stability_TPDI}.
+All theoretical results of this section are tailored towards a PI controller, and they can be easily extended to pure proportional or integral control (see App. \ref{app:controller_type}).